John C. Moore (American politician): Early life and education

-Colorado

 Depiction of what would become Denver in 1859, with settlers in Auraria and Cherry Creek village at the confluence of the South Platte River and Cherry Creek.
 There were a few cabins at that time.

 He came to Colorado during the gold rush and arrived on June 27, 1859.
 When Moore first came to the present-day area of Denver, there were a few cabins in Cherry Creek village, or Denver, and Auraria settlements.
 The town of Highland was also established.
 People traveled by wagon train to reach the area.
 Within a year, the settlements grew and overland coaches regularly provided coach and mail service from the Missouri River area.

 On Larimer Street in autumn of 1860 - Arrival of a steam boiler hauled from the Missouri River by five yoke of oxen.

 In 1859, he was elected Territory Representative from the 1st District.
 He was elected mayor of Denver of Jefferson Territory on December 19, 1859.
 In January 1860, he began to work with the City Council to establish a municipal government, which was part of the provisional government of Jefferson Territory and subject to laws of Kansas Territory.
 The three towns of Auraria, Denver, and Highland were consolidated into the city of Denver, which was finalized in March 1860.

 He founded the Denver Mountaineer, a daily Democratic newspaper which held strong Southern viewpoints.
 He was a member of the Colorado Pioneers' Society.